capeprivacy/capejail/README.md

 docker run --rm -it -v ~/chroot:/chroot debian
 ```

-Next, copy the necessary directories into the chroot:
+Next, within the docker container, copy the necessary directories into the
+chroot:

 ```
 mkdir /chroot